|Teacher Professional Development at KBS|

 Teaching Science Outdoors 2015

 Who?
-Elementary Teachers (2nd-5th preferred, others welcome to apply)
+Elementary Teachers (2nd-5th preferred, others welcome to apply) Teams of 2-3 educators per school/district are encouraged but not required.

 What?
 Teaching Science Outdoors (TSO) brings elementary teachers to the biological station and allows them to practice science in a variety of outdoor habitats.
 Next Generation Science Standards and technology (ipads, website and google docs) are incorporated throughout the experience.
-Teachers develop skills to adapt existing science curriculum for the outdoor classroom, an active research question on their own pedagogy and build a network of resources to refer back to once they return to the classroom.
+Teachers develop skills to adapt existing science curriculum for the outdoor classroom, conduct active research on their own pedagogy and build a network of resources to refer back to once they return to the classroom.
 Learn more here.

 When?
 Summer workshop is July 20-24, 2015